Back to Fire Safety

 Fire Extinguisher

-We specialise in the design, supply, installation, commission, and maintenance of fire extinguishers.
-Our qualified engineers will ensure that your fire extinguishing equipment is inspected, serviced and maintained to BS5306 so you can rest assured that your business is fully compliant.
+We provide design, supply, installation, and maintenance of fire extinguishers.
+Our engineers ensure your equipment meets BS5306 standards, keeping your business fully compliant.

 We supply all types of fire extinguisher including: Water, Foam, CO2, Dry Powder and Wet Chemical.
 All extinguishers are CE and Kitemarked and come with a one year warranty.
 24 hour delivery available.